Update: Key ash whitefly parasites and predators have been found in Oregon!

 The ash whitefly, Siphoninus phillyreae (Haliday), was detected in Oregon in 2014.
 Late summer/fall flights of ash whiteflies have been noticed in both 2014 and 2015 in the Willamette Valley.
+They are beginning to swarm as well in 2016 during September.
 The whitefly has a wide host range which includes many ornamentals, native plants, and fruit trees.
 Little is know of how impactful will be this newly detected insect in Oregon but it is not too soon to begin to monitor for the whitefly on both known (see Nguyen and Hamon, 2000; Bellows et al. 1990) and unreported hosts.

 Ash whitefly was first detected in California in 1988 and has since been detected in Arizona, Florida (2010), Georgia, Nevada, New Mexico, North Carolina (1993), and South Carolina.